Cook, Learn, and Share to Fight Hunger.

 Lemongrass, with its long, slender stalks and vibrant citrusy-lemon aroma with a hint of ginger, is an indispensable ingredient in Southeast Asian cuisine.
 This tropical grass adds a unique flavor dimension to curries, soups, teas, and countless other dishes, bringing freshness and a touch of the exotic to the table.

-The Flavor Profile: Citrusy, Bright, and Slightly Spicy
+The Flavor Profile of Lemon Grass: Citrusy, Bright, and Slightly Spicy

 Lemongrass boasts a complex flavor profile that’s both familiar and intriguing.
 The primary citrus-lemon notes are vibrant and refreshing, while subtle hints of ginger and a touch of floral sweetness add depth.
 It’s this delightful balance of flavors that makes lemongrass so versatile.